lnishan/Curriculum-Vitae/README.md

 - **R&D Intern** at **Synopsys Taiwan**.
   - Designed, implemented and analyzed graph algorithms on production-scale datasets.
   - Rated Best Intern of the Year and presented the work in Synopsys Shanghai.
-- 3 years of experiences in gaming industries.
+- 11 years of experience in competitive programming.
+Led numerous teams and gave lectures.
-  - Wrote keyboard lighting effects, implemented website designs, managed servers and coordinated events.
-- Been a competitive programmer for 11 years, usually as the team leader.
   - Received 20+ national/regional awards in programming competitions.
   - Curated a well-received resource collection: "Awesome Competitive Programming" (1,800+ stars on GitHub).
+- 3 years of experience in gaming industries.
+  - Wrote keyboard lighting effects, implemented website designs, managed servers and coordinated events.
 - Created, administered and managed multiple websites with decent web traffic.